LekamCharity/LE-PIZARRIE/README.md

 * code . or atom . based on the text editor you have.

-*  Here is a live link to the website:- <https://github.com/LekamCharity/LE-PIZARRIE
+*  Here is a LIVE LINK to the website:- <https://github.com/LekamCharity/LE-PIZARRIE

 *  Simple single page website,just run the link and scroll through.